Broker Resources

 • Challenging compliance

-Accountability
+5. Accountability

-Consent
+6. Consent

 We will obtain consent to collect, use or disclose personal information unless we are permitted or required by law to collect, use or disclose personal information without consent.
 Consent may be given orally, in writing, or electronically, and may be express or implied.
-We will ensure that the form of consent that we use is appropriate in the circumstances, and will take into account, how sensitive the personal information is, the circumstances in which the information is being collected, and the reasonable expectations of the person from whom is being collected in determining which form of consent to use.
+We will ensure that the form of consent that we use is appropriate in the circumstances, and will take into account, how sensitive the personal information is, the circumstances in which the information is being collected, and the reasonable expectations of the person from whom it is being collected in determining which form of consent to use.
 We will always obtain express consent when we are collecting, using, or disclosing sensitive personal information.

 1) the Individual provides MCAN notice in writing by either of the following methods: